About Amy

 Supporting teachers at a Red for Ed rally at the IN Statehouse.

-Brown County Seventh graders visiting the Tibetan Mongolian Buddhist Cultural Center in Bloomington on a field trip about world religions.
+Brown County seventh graders visiting the Tibetan Mongolian Buddhist Cultural Center in Bloomington on a field trip about world religions.

 Family is important to Amy